Information and learning

 Wiltshire libraries can help you:

-- Obtain books, periodicals pr reports that are not in stock through the reservation service
+- obtain books, periodicals or reports that are not in stock through the reservation service

 Researchers are advised that the libraries with the largest stock are Salisbury Reference Library and Trowbridge Library.